Only (Nine Inch Nails song): Music

 "Only" has been labeled as dance-rock, dance-punk, new wave revival and synth-pop.

 Music video

-The music video for "Only", directed by David Fincher and relying almost entirely on CGI created by Digital Domain, shows various objects in an executive's office, such as Pin Art, Newton's Cradle and laptop screen saver coming to life with the propulsion of the song and was released on July 12, 2005, at NIN.com.
+The music video for "Only", directed by David Fincher and relying almost entirely on CGI created by Digital Domain, shows various objects in an executive's office, such as pin art, Newton's Cradle and laptop screen saver coming to life with the propulsion of the song and was released on July 12, 2005, at NIN.com.

-The main focus is Trent Reznor's face in the pinscreen that sits on the desk, which is the only way he appears in the video.
+The main focus is Reznor's face in the pinscreen that sits on the desk, which is the only way he appears in the video.
 The only non-CGI components of the video are a person's hand (Fincher's, who owns the PowerBook in the video) and the cars in the background.